-On February 15, 2016, Ragda Sharifeh and Haifa Sharifeh brought a Motion for Leave to Commence an Action Against the Trustee and his Counsel.
+On February 15, 2016, Ragda Sharifeh and Haifa Sharifeh filed a Motion for Leave to Commence an Action Against the Trustee and his Counsel.
 Bankr.
 09-05868, Dkt.
-253.1 That same day, Ragda Sharifeh, individually, brought a Motion for Funds from the Trust.
+253. That same day, Ragda Sharifeh, individually, filed a Motion for Funds from the Trust.
 Bankr.
 09-05868, Dkt.
-254. Ragda Sharifeh also filed a notice of dismissal pursuant to Rule 41(a)(1)(A)(i) of the Federal Rules of Civil Procedure in Adversary Proceeding 12-00430.
-All three of these matters concern the disposition of the Soad Wattar Revocable Living Trust (hereinafter the "Soad Wattar Trust" or the "Trust").
-At the hearing on February 18, 2016, counsel for Horace
+254. Ragda Sharifeh also filed a notice of dismissal pursuant to Rule 41(a)(1)(A)(I) of the Federal Rules of Civil Procedure in Adversary Proceeding 12-00430.
+Attorney Maurice James Salem filed each of these pleadings.
+Each pleading concerns the disposition of the Soad Wattar Revocable Living Trust (hereinafter the "Soad Wattar Trust" or the "Trust").
+At the hearing of the motions on February 18, 2016, counsel for Horace Fox, Jr., not individually but as Chapter 7 Trustee (the "Trustee") for Richard Sharif (the "Debtor"), urged the Court to dismiss the adversary proceeding with prejudice and set a briefing schedule for the two Motions.
+The Court took all the matters under advisement.